-- 5-1 This part applies to - (a) a hearing on an application for enrolment, call and admission or reinstatement, - (b) a hearing on a citation, and - (c) unless the context indicates otherwise, a review by a review board of a hearing decision.
+- 5-1 (1) This part applies to - (a) a hearing on an application for enrolment, call and admission or reinstatement, - (b) a hearing on a citation, and - (c) unless the context indicates otherwise, a review by a review board of a hearing decision. - (2) In this part, a law firm may act through its designated representative or another lawyer engaged in the practice of law as a member of the law firm.